-Now that you have a big list of all the things you want to include, it's time to start organizing them:
+Now that you have a big list things you want to include, it's time to start organizing them:

 - Identify the major categories that your website will have.
 Think: what will I have across the top bar or in a sidebar to direct people?

 - Identify which pages fit into which subcategories.